Non-vanishing Theorems for Quadratic Twists of Elliptic Curves: Modular symbols

 \section{Modular symbols}

 Modular symbols were first introduced by Birch and Manin \cite{Manin} several decades ago and since then have been studied, refined, and reformulated by several authors.
 They provide an explicit description of classical modular forms by a finite set of algebraic integers, and thus are the main tool for computations of modular forms.
+We shall show in this paper that they are also very useful in studying the 2-part of the conjecture of Birch and Swinnerton-Dyer.

+For each integer $C \geq 1$, let $S_2(\Gamma_0(C))$ be the space of cusp forms of weight $2$ for $\Gamma_0(C)$.
 In this section, we are focusing on the modular forms in the space $S_2(\Gamma_0(C))$, which is closely corresponding to elliptic curves and could be computed in terms of modular symbols.
+In what follows, $f$ will always denote a normalized primitive eigenform in $S_2(\Gamma_0(C))$, all of whose Fourier coefficients belong to $\BQ$.
+Thus $f$ will correspond to an isogeny class of elliptic curves defined over $\BQ$, and we will denote by $E$ the unique {\it optimal} elliptic curve in the $\BQ$-isogeny class of $E$.
+The complex $L$-series $L(E,s)$ will then coincide with the complex $L$-series attached to the modular form $f$.
+Moreover, there will be a non-constant rational map defined over $\BQ$

+which does not factor through any other elliptic curve in the isogeny class of $E$.
+Let $\omega$ denote the N\'{e}ron differential on a global minimal Weierstrass equation for $E$.
+Then, writing $\phi^*(\omega)$ for the pull back of $\omega$ by $\phi$, there exists $\nu_E \in \BQ^\times$ such that